|

 our clubs name etc.

-Sadly many of these people moved away which broke the
+Sadly many of these people moved away, or grew older, which

-core of the competitive sporting side, although during the early ‘90’s we were to become quite good in the game
+broke the core of the competitive sporting side, although during the early ‘90’s we were to become quite good

-of boules and on several occasions members returned from France with winners certificates.
-The wine which
+in the game of boules and on several occasions members returned from France with winners certificates.
+The

 A major task during that time was erection of security fencing.
 The reason for this was quite simply